Skip to content

 Example:1312\frac{13}{12}1213

-The calculator shows the mixed-number form when the answer is improper.
+The calculator shows mixed-number form only when the final answer is improper.

 Decimal and Percent Forms